M31-Capital/Investment_Theses/english/Render (RNDR).md

 The Network essentially co-ordinates and facilitates demand and supply for GPU compute power (render jobs – and allocates jobs across nodes.
 The network essentially functions like a marketplace.

-## Protocol Fees:

-* The protocol takes a 0.5% - 5% fee per render request – which is sent to the treasury.
-There is no information on whether these funds will be distributed to RNDR holders.

 ## RNDR Tokenomics: (To be revised)
 Max Supply: 536,870,912 RNDR